Landscape: Lens

 2019 - 2020

-Landscape: Lens transforms a glance into bodily performance.
+Landscape: Lens turns a glance into a bodily performance.

-Imaginary landscapes—composed of anatomical imagery such as the optic nerve, vitreous body, and retina—are rendered on mirrors.
-As viewers shift their gaze between these images and their own reflections in the mirror, their eye muscles subtly contract and relax.
-The images on the mirror trigger this movement, functioning like a camera lens, making the act of observation physically perceptible and drawing attention to the quiet labor of seeing.
+Imaginary landscapes constructed from anatomical imagery of the ocular system—such as the optic nerve, vitreous body, and retina—are printed on mirrors.
+As viewers shift their gaze between these images and their reflections, their eye muscles subtly contract and relax.
+By triggering this subtle movement, the work functions as a lens, making the moment of observation physically perceptible.

 Landscape: Lens extends my ongoing inquiry into aesthetic experience and the act of seeing by examining the corporeal mechanisms that underlie vision.
-This line of thought aims to reveal how our internal systems, our sensory organs, shape perception and condition the status of entities.
+This line of inquiry investigates how sensory systems shape perception and condition the status of entities.

 To learn more, please refer to Gaze - 2 1/2 - Landscape: Lens - On Observation.